 - Consider multimodal therapies such as superficial cold/heat therapy, spinal manipulation, physical therapy, psychotherapy, acupuncture, massage, etc.

 - Get informed consent with a discussion of the benefits and risks of opioid management in patient record.

 - Get signed pain contract and baseline urine drug screen.

 - Evaluate patient at least once every six months by a physician licensed by the Arkansas State Medical Board.

 - Conduct random urine drug screens and pill counts.

 - Consider co-prescribing Naloxone when clinically appropriate.

-- Periodically review the schedule drug treatment with the patient and any new information about etiology of the pain and appropriateness of continuing medications.
+- Periodically review the scheduled drug treatment with the patient and any new information about the etiology of the pain and appropriateness of continuing medications.

 - Keep accurate records of medical history, physical examination, evaluations and consultations, treatment plan objective, informed consents, agreements, and medications prescribed.

 - Advise where and how to safely dispose of all unused, unwanted or expired medications.

 - Using an Electronic Medical Record (EMR) for prescribing may assist in the management of potential drug interactions.